Oliver McMullan: Career

 After 18 years as a member of Moyle Council, McMullan contested and won a seat on Larne Borough Council in May 2011, standing in and topping the poll in the Coast Road electoral area.
-In doing so he became the first Sinn Féin councilor on the predominantly unionist council.
-In November 2011 he resigned from the council, enabling fellow Sinn Féin member James McKeown to take his place.
+He was also elected to the Assembly for East Antrim that same day.
+In doing so, he became the first Sinn Féin councilor on the predominantly unionist council.
+In November 2011, he resigned from the council, enabling fellow Sinn Féin member James McKeown to take his place.

-Just over a week after gaining election he received a death threat from a group claiming to be called the 'Loyalist Action Force'.
+Just over a week after gaining election, he received a death threat from a group claiming to be called the 'Loyalist Action Force'.

 McMullan spoke about a family that had been the target of several racist attacks in Glenarm, saying, "There has been a petrol bomb thrown at the house and there has been another occasion when acid was poured over their vehicle."

 In 2013, he revealed he was suffering from prostate cancer.

+McMullan re-contested East Antrim at the 2015 general election, where he came fifth, with a small increase in his vote by 0.1%.

 Standing for re-election in the 2016 Assembly election, he retained his seat with 2,633 votes.
 He lost his seat at the 2017 Assembly election.

+He finished fourth in East Antrim at the June 2017 general election, where his vote share rose by 2.4%.

+McMullan returned to local government at the 2019 local elections, being elected as a member of the Causeway Coast and Glens Borough Council for The Glens area.

+At the December 2019 general election, his vote dropped by 3.7% to 2,210 votes (5.6%), though still came fourth.

+McMullan attempted to regain his former seat at the 2022 Assembly election, where he was eliminated on the fourth count with 3,675 first-preference votes (9.1%).

+He was re-elected to the Council at the 2023 election.

+McMullan was pushed into fifth place by Matthew Warwick of the Traditional Unionist Voice (TUV) at the 2024 general election, polling 2,986 votes (7.5%).